 Her Master's Walks are a series of walking books covering the area of the Yorkshire Dales National Park and the North York Moors National Park.
 The first four books explore Swaledale, Wensleydale and Wharfedale.
 The fifth book Her Master's Walks in the Hambleton Hills began an introduction to the North York Moors.
-The last book Her Master's Walks in Teesdale introduced to the beautiful and distinctive landscape of the North Pennines AONB, the second largest designated Area of Outstanding Natural Beauty in England.
+Her Master's Walks in Teesdale introduced to the beautiful and distinctive landscape of the North Pennines AONB, the second largest designated Area of Outstanding Natural Beauty in England.
 The last book Her Master's Walks in the Howardian Hills visits the beautiful rolling countryside of the Howardian Hills Area of Outstanding Natural Beauty, which provides excellent prospects for walkers.
 A diverse network of footpaths and bridleways offer a superb selection of routes ranging from riverside rambles to scenic hill walks.
 The series continues to be popular with walkers who require precise, easy to follow maps with clear directions.